zshwuhan/AD-Link/README.md

-# GD-Link
+# AD-Link
-This is the MATLAB code for GD-Link.
-GD-Link is to link accounts of the same useracross different social platforms
+This is the MATLAB code for AD-Link.
+AD-Link is to link accounts of the same useracross different social platforms

 This example is executed in the data set Facebook-Twitter.
 There are around 3600 truth matching user pairs across two platform, and the original data has been preprocessed to user feature vector.